zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -ingress-class <string>

 	A class of the Ingress controller.

+	For Kubernetes >= 1.18, a corresponding IngressClass resource with the name equal to the class must be deployed.
+Otherwise, the Ingress Controller will fail to start.
+	The Ingress controller only processes resources that belong to its class - i.e. have the "ingressClassName" field resource equal to the class.

-The Ingress controller only processes Ingress resources that belong to its class (i.e. have the annotation "kubernetes.io/ingress.class" or the "ingressClassName" field in VirtualServer/VirtualServerRoute").
+	For Kubernetes < 1.18, the Ingress Controller only processes resources that belong to its class - i.e have the annotation "kubernetes.io/ingress.class" (for Ingress resources) or field "ingressClassName" (for VirtualServer/VirtualServerRoute resources) equal to the class.
-	Additionally, the Ingress controller processes Ingress resources that do not have that annotation, which can be disabled by setting the :option:`-use-ingress-class-only` flag (default "nginx").
+	Additionally, the Ingress Controller processes resources that do not have the class set, which can be disabled by setting the "-use-ingress-class-only" flag.

+	The Ingress Controller processes all the VirtualServer/VirtualServerRoute resources that do not have the "ingressClassName" field.

+	(default "nginx")

 .. option:: -ingress-template-path <string>